cantidosan/threejs/README.md

 # THREEJS PLAYGROUND

-This repo serves as a store for my dabbles in threejs.
+This repo serves as a store for my dabbles in threejs and practicing my typescript